|

 Meditation:

-my own children, but also to those who I have been fortunate to help raise and mentor.
-Father, I pray that
+only to my own children, but also to those who I have been fortunate to help raise and mentor.
+Father, I pray

-each and every day I can instruct my children and grandchildren in the ways of the Lord, not only in word, but through my
+that each and every day I can instruct my children and grandchildren in the ways of the Lord, not only in word, but through

-actions, and that I may always be a guiding influence in their lives.
-Father we know that being a mother isn't
+my actions, and that I may always be a guiding influence in their lives.
+Father we know that being a mother

-always an easy role to fill, and I pray that you will be with mothers everywhere Lord, that you will give them peace
+isn't always an easy role to fill, and I pray that you will be with mothers everywhere Lord, that you will give

-in the midst of their storms, and joy in knowing that they truly do make a diference in the lives of not only their own children,
+them peace in the midst of their storms, and joy in knowing that they truly do make a diference in the lives of not only their

-but all those with whom they come in contact.
-Being a mother is such an awesome responsibility, and Lord I recognize
+own children, but all those with whom they come in contact.
+Being a mother is such an awesome responsibility, and Lord

-that little eyes are watching everything I say and do.
-Father I pray that my words will always be sweet and filled with
+I recognize that little eyes are watching everything I say and do.
+Father I pray that my words will always be sweet

-kindness; but more importantly I pray they will be covered with your love, and that my actions will always show your
+and filled with kindness; but more importantly I pray they will be covered with your love, and that my actions will always

-light shining within me.
-And, Lord, I pray that as I extend my heart to to my children, and others, that they will
+show your light shining within me.
+And, Lord, I pray that as I extend my heart to to my children, and others, that they

 .